-Chicken Fried Steak made with a seasoned buttermilk crust topped with an easy, perfect milk gravy made in less than 45 minutes!
+Chicken Fried Steak is made with a seasoned buttermilk crust topped with an easy, perfect milk gravy ready in less than 45 minutes!

-Chicken Fried Steak is the second breakfast recipe this week I’m posting in an effort to bring breakfast recipes back to the blog and make them easy enough to impress all your soon to be house guests.
+Chicken Fried Steak is one of many breakfast recipes on the site that is perfect for a special holiday brunch and is easy enough to impress all your soon to be house guests.

 Plus this is the ultimate in comfort food for breakfast.